 Texas Negligence Laws

 Failing to exercise the degree of care expected of someone in order to minimize the risk of harm to another is considered "negligence," the legal basis for many personal injury cases.
 For example, you may be sued for negligence if a delivery person slips and falls on a patch of ice, sustaining an injury, on the way to your front door.
 In that case, the homeowner has a duty to maintain a relatively safe walkway on the homeowner's property.

 State negligence laws are not that different from one state to the next, aside from how the law considers comparative and contributory negligence.
 For the most part, plaintiffs will have to demonstrate to the court that the five following elements are present:

-- Proximate Cause - Was it obvious to a reasonable person that texting while driving could result in someone's injury?
-For instance, the distracted motorist should have known that texting while driving could cause an accident.
+- Proximate Cause: Was it obvious to a reasonable person that texting while driving could result in someone's injury?
+The negligence must be sufficiently related to the injuries/damages sustained.

 Texas Negligence Laws